MrJohz/figtree/README.md

 - Lexing:
     + Better unicode escapes
     + Other booleans?
-    + No null value!
-Need a null value!
-What was I thinking?
     + Better way to deal with multiline strings
 - Parsing:
     + Advanced position details - show beginning and end of token